A short guide: What is Genitive Case Useful For

 4. In comparisons

-The second noun or adjective in comparison (the one, the we compare to) should be in Genetive, when the first (the one that is compared) should be in Nominative:
+The second noun or adjective in comparison (the one, that we compare to) should be in Genetive, when the first (the one that is compared) should be in Nominative:

 6. With prepositions